 The instrument packages are mounted on a towed sled, consisting of a wooden platform and front shield to protect the sensors from rocks and debris, a fiberglass frame system for rigid support, and three polyethylene (ultra-high molecular weight for durability) sled runners to provide as stable a platform as possible.
-All brackets are non-metallic and 3D printed in a carbon fiber enforced plastic material, with bolts and nuts made of nylon.
+All brackets are non-metallic and 3D printed in a carbon fiber enforced plastic material.
 The sled system is 3.75m wide by 1m.
 It is rigid, without suspension, as discussed in further detail below, and is easily transported on a long trailer.